-If you are setting up a SCSI hard disk, you will probably need to select [None] in the IDE Device parameters (see you SCSI card manual for more details).
+If you are setting up a SCSI hard disk, you will need to select None in the IDE Device parameters (see your SCSI card manual for more details).

 To install an IDE device, select the device you wish to configure and press <Enter>.
 An IDE Device submenu will appear.
 (Figure 4-3).